-Before starting your exchange application, please check these simple requirements to ensure you are eligible to go away.
+Before starting your application, please check these simple requirements to ensure you are eligible for exchange.

 These eligibility criteria are for entry into the Study Overseas exchange program and allows Study Overseas to nominate you for an application to a host university.
 Meeting them does not necessarily guarantee an offer for a particular university or final acceptance from a host university.
 The application to a host university is a separate process which takes place after you have received an initial offer from Study Overseas.

 Some host universities will have additional requirements for students such as requiring additional study to have been completed, a higher level of grades, prior language study, and there may be discipline-specific restrictions or requirements.
 This information is provided in the host university pages.
 Your University of Adelaide Faculty may also have specific requirements, these are linked to at the bottom of this page under Faculty Specific Eligibility Requirements.

 IMPORTANT: Eligibility for exchange is not the same as eligibility for OS-HELP.
 If you intend to take out an OS-HELP loan to support your exchange, you must ensure you meet the OS-HELP eligibility criteria in addition to the exchange eligibility below.
 Check the OS-HELP page for details.